Intermediate disorder limits for multi-layer semi-discrete directed polymers: L2 bounds -- Proof of Propositions , ,

 \end{lem}

 \begin{proof} By Definition \ref{def:overlap_times_NIW} we have

 The desired inequality follows by expanding the RHS of equation (\ref{eq:overlap_bound}) as a $j$-fold integral/sum.
-We then switch from an un-ordered integral $\vec{\ta} \in (s,s^\prime)^j$ to an ordered integral $\vec{\ta} \in \De_j(s,s^\prime)$ at the cost of the factor $j!$, which completes the result.\end{proof} \begin{cor} Have for $0<s<s^{\prime}<\tf$ that:
+We then switch from an un-ordered integral over $\vec{\ta} \in (s,s^\prime)^j$ to an ordered integral over $\vec{\ta} \in \De_j(s,s^\prime)$ at the cost of the factor $j!$, which completes the result.\end{proof} \begin{cor} For $0<s<s^{\prime}<\tf$, we have that: